GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 [Regina's Persona](https://s3.eu-west-3.amazonaws.com/hbtn.intranet/uploads/misc/2020/2/c7786afc216b3a98a651.pdf?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIA4MYA5JM5DUTZGMZG%2F20230912%2Feu-west-3%2Fs3%2Faws4_request&X-Amz-Date=20230912T190044Z&X-Amz-Expires=86400&X-Amz-SignedHeaders=host&X-Amz-Signature=2da63b72e0f996c73ca5b1ecac423098d31a59c3f1b30d846a30282b28cc891c)
 [Regina's User Journey Map](https://s3.eu-west-3.amazonaws.com/hbtn.intranet/uploads/misc/2020/2/accd845a3edce3f3f311.pdf?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIA4MYA5JM5DUTZGMZG%2F20230912%2Feu-west-3%2Fs3%2Faws4_request&X-Amz-Date=20230912T190059Z&X-Amz-Expires=86400&X-Amz-SignedHeaders=host&X-Amz-Signature=ca6798041403175929ddc3a23a401d1e85ad3375b7ea950027d88952a7aab478)

 I chose Regina because she seemed very different from me.
-I wanted to try and have a break from myself, and try and see things from a different point of view, so that I can be a more un-biased designer.
+I wanted to see things from a different point of view.

+## Opportunities for Improving the UI
+The biggest opportunities for improvement that I saw after doing the sketches and protypes, are:
+- to make the purpose of the widgets in the app be more clear
+- to make adding new songs easier, as little operations as possible
+- to make finding a song in ``Your Library`` easier
+- making the size of widgets bigger

 ## Introduction
 This is my first UX project, and the point of this blog post is for me to learn, so if you have any constructive feedback, I'd love to hear it!